sushmit/furry-eureka/java/schedule-at-rate-vs-with-delay.md

 <code>ScheduledExecutorService</code> ensures that tasks to do overlap.

-If the scheduled task takes more time than input rate, then <code>scheduleAtFixedRate</code> keeps bulding queue.
+If the scheduled task takes more time than input rate, then <code>scheduleAtFixedRate</code> keeps building queue.

 ```java